generalMG/PDF2SVG/README.md

 - Pass/fail validation

 **Expected Results**: All tests should pass (100% pass rate) with current improvements.
+When running with a stricter `--angle-tolerance 0.5` (used for the gallery above), coverage assertions become harsher on small-span S-curves and line-arc-line patterns; expect those to flag gaps unless tolerances are relaxed back toward the defaults.

 ### Test Arc Detection Algorithm